 At that point we both felt compelled to make a very significant contribution to stopping the human atrocities in Africa and the unchecked slaughter of elephants for the illegal international ivory trade.
 So what did we do?
 We spent a very large part of the next four years trying to find a group or organization that we could partner with.
 What is the saying?
 “Good things come to those who wait…..”

-Then in May of 2013, through one of Patrick’s longtime friends in the Central African Republic, we were introduced to Mr. Antonio PELOSI, the Coordinator for ECOFAUNE Project, a European Union financed, anti-poaching organization operating in the northeastern part of the Central African Republic (CAR) since April 2012.
+Then in May of 2013, through one of Patrick’s longtime friends in the Central African Republic, we were introduced to Mr. Antonio PELOSI, the Coordinator for ECOFAUNE Project (now retired) a European Union financed, anti-poaching organization operating in the northern part of the Central African Republic (CAR) since April 2012.

 ECOFAUNE is strictly a ground-based operation with several vehicles and locals who are trained in counter-poaching operations.
 They operate sort of like the game wardens do in the United States.
 And they are starting to make a difference.
-The problem is this: They have a vast area to cover, 107,800 square kilometers (41,621 square miles).......and there are no roads like you know roads to be.
+The problem is this: They have a vast area to cover, 107,800 square kilometers (41,621 square miles) and there are no roads like you know roads to be.
 They are nothing more than a very few dirt tracks that are in extremely poor condition and are never maintained.
 In other words they are slowly traveling with their vehicles locked in four wheel drive all of the time, over very long distances.
+The have many breakdowns, flat tires and thier vehicles get stuck a lot.
 An extremely slow and tedious process at best.
 But that is where we at African Wildlife Initiative will come in.
 We are all about providing ECOFAUNE with air support.

 Who are the poachers that are in the Ecofaune Area of Operation?
 Well there are many, but the worst ones are the LRA and the Janjaweed.
 The United Nations estimated that the LRA has killed more than 100,000 people and kidnapped more than 60,000 kids over the previous 25 years to use, sell, and trade as child sex slaves and child soldiers.
 Just during 2016 the LRA is responsible for 563 abductions in 171 attacks in the central Africa region, according to the LRA Crisis Tracker.
 And in just the first 90 days of 2017 (January, February, and March) the LRA carried out 43 attacks on villages in the Central African Republic, kidnapping 147 children to sell or use as sex slaves and child soldiers.
 Then there is the Janjaweed (literal translation: devils on horseback) from neighboring Sudan.
 They have killed over 480,000 people and displaced another 3.2 million in Darfur region of Sudan, which is right across the border from our area of operation.
 And now the Janjaweed is targeting the Central African Republic.